-As part of the Forest Practices Board's 2021 compliance audit program, the Board randomly selected the Quesnel Natural Resource District as the location for a full scope compliance audit.
+As part of the Forest Practices Board's 2021 compliance audit program, the Board randomly selected the Quesnel Natural Resource District as the location for a full-scope compliance audit.
 Within the district, the Board randomly selected three range agreements for grazing (RAN076466, RAN077302, and RAN077219) and one range agreement for hay cutting (RAN077303) for audit.

-This report explains what the Board audited and the findings for RAN077219.
-The range agreement area is located northwest of Quesnel (Figure 1).
+This report explains what the Board audited and the findings for RAN076466.
+The range agreement area is located southwest of Quesnel and is shown on the map below.
 Results for the other range tenures are reported separately.
 Detailed information about the Board's compliance audit process is provided in Appendix 1.

 Figure 1.
-Map of the audited range agreement areas
+Map of the audited range agreement areas.